Course Catalog

 5 units

-Seminar to study, critique, and develop research in perception and cognition, including topics in psychobiology, psycholinguistics, and memory.
-Enrollment restricted to psychology graduate students.
+Colloquium series to study and critique research in cognitive psychology and cognitive science.
+Enrollment is restricted to psychology graduate students.
 May be repeated for credit.

 PSYC 231